 You benefit, by way of increased muscle engagement, from the very act of remaining stable.
 So this increase in difficulty level becomes a benefit.
 I must point out that there’s not a huge amount to be gained here in terms of strength improvements.

-A second benefit of Olympic or gymnastic rings over the fixed bar is their ability to move with you, rather than remaining in a fixed position.
+The second benefit of Olympic or gymnastic rings over the fixed bar is their ability to move with you, rather than remaining in a fixed position.
 This is to our advantage for two reasons.
 One: you will improve your shoulder joint health (and potentially avoid injury) because the rings allow you to move in a wider range of motion.
 And two: holding rings means less strain on your wrists.

 And if we want to add another benefit we can also say that rings are portable so they are great for home workouts or training on the go.